Baker University College of Arts & Sciences

 Admission Requirements for International Students

 Admission to the University is based on your grade point average and the type of courses you took in high school.
-Baker University will attempt to internally evaluate all submitted international credentials and thus encourages submission of materials directly to the Office of Admission.
+Baker University will attempt to internally evaluate all submitted international credentials and thus encourages submission of materials directly to the Office of Admissions.
 In some cases, Baker may require that the international credentials be sent for an evaluation to Educational Credential Evaluators.

 Minimum TOEFL Score